Do you spend a lot of your time thinking about business-customer relationships?

 But more important than CIAM’s definition, is what it does.
 CIAM covers many things, including customer experience, scalability, security, privacy and regulatory compliance.

 What’s so important about CIAM?

 It comes down to this: successful customer and identity access management sits at the center of good customer relationships.
 The customer lifecycle has many different touchpoints and interactions.
 And each of these has a slightly different need.
 So getting it right at every step is vital.

 Your customers have a choice who they do business with—if they don’t feel an experience is up to scratch, they’ll take their business elsewhere.
-79% of users say they’ll leave an onboarding experience if it doesn’t live up to their expectations1.

 Great customer experiences are no longer just nice to have, they’re a key differentiator between you and your competitors.

 And your customers also care about security.
 Data breaches attract a lot of publicity, and not the good kind.
-For the first six months of 2019, the number of breaches increased by 54% compared to the same time last year2.
+For the first six months of 2019, the number of breaches increased by 54% compared to the same time last year.
 And this trend looks set to continue into 2020.
 Your business’s reputation relies on keeping your customers’ personal data secure.

 The best CIAM solutions allow you to know who your customers are, while ensuring a secure, seamless and straightforward customer experience for them, at all touchpoints along the customer journey.
 It’s about striking the right balance between customer experience and security.

 This is why their digital identity, and the ability to verify that digital identity, plays such a key role.